 SQL Server Managed Backup to Microsoft Azure

-SQL Server Managed Backup to Windows Azure manages and automates SQL Server backups to Microsoft Azure Blob storage.
+SQL Server Managed Backup to Microsoft Azure manages and automates SQL Server backups to Microsoft Azure Blob storage.
 You can choose to allow SQL Server to determine the backup schedule based on the transaction workload of your database.
 Or you can use advanced options to define a schedule.
 The retention settings determine how long the backups are stored in Azure Blob storage.
-SQL Server Managed Backup to Windows Azure supports point in time restore for the retention time period specified.
+SQL Server Managed Backup to Microsoft Azure supports point in time restore for the retention time period specified.

-SQL Server Managed Backup to Windows Azure can be configured at the database level or at the SQL Server instance level.
+SQL Server Managed Backup to Microsoft Azure can be configured at the database level or at the SQL Server instance level.
 When configuring at the instance level, any new databases are also backed up automatically.
 Settings at the database level can be used to override instance level defaults on an individual case.

 You can also encrypt the backups for additional security, and you can set up a custom schedule to control when the backups are taken.
 For more details on the benefits of using Microsoft Azure Blob storage for SQL Server backups, see SQL Server Backup and Restore with Microsoft Azure Blob Storage Service